- Our contact details are:

 Electronic Newsletter: Your email address will be retained for that purpose until such time as you request that you no longer wish to receive it.
 We also have to retain evidence that you gave us permission to receive the newsletter, i.e. an email asking us or a comment card requesting the same.

-Medical: Your records will be retained indefinitely in case there is any need to review them at a later date should such need arise.
+Medical: Your records will be retained for forty (40) years in line with current legal requirements, in case there is any need to review them at a later date should such need arise.

 First-Aid and emergencies: First-aid treatment forms and/or any associated incident report forms will be kept indefinitely (we must retain insurance records for three years after the settlement of any claim).